 Correspondent banking and local rails

-Payments to emerging markets like Nigeria, South Africa, Tanzania, often involve multiple correspondent banks which increases the chance of data loss or incompatibility, resulting in manual holds.
+Payments to emerging markets like Nigeria, Kenya, South Africa, Tanzania, often involve multiple correspondent banks which increases the chance of data loss or incompatibility, resulting in manual holds.
 Many traditional banks lack direct connections or rails with local banks in emerging economies, forcing them to rely on longer, less transparent routes to complete transactions.

 Impact: The absence of named accounts requires manual intervention to match inbound USD payments to the correct business entity.
 Involving multiple correspondent banks creates bottlenecks as banks frequently request extensive supporting documentation, such as invoices, contracts, or proof of the source of funds, causing friction for regular business operations.